Beer glassware

-Beer glassware comprise vessels made of glass, designed or commonly used for serving and drinking beer.
-Styles of glassware vary in accord with national or regional traditions; legal or customary requirements regarding serving measures and fill lines; such practicalities as breakage avoidance in washing, stacking or storage; commercial promotion by breweries; artistic or cultural expression in folk art or as novelty items or usage in drinking games; or to complement, to enhance, or to otherwise affect a particular type of beer's temperature, appearance and aroma, as in the case of its head.
+Beer glassware comprise vessels, today usually made of glass, designed or commonly used for serving and drinking beer.
+Styles of beer glasses vary in accord with national or regional traditions; legal or customary requirements regarding serving measures and fill lines; such practicalities as breakage avoidance in washing, stacking or storage; commercial promotion by breweries; artistic or cultural expression in folk art or as novelty items or usage in drinking games; or to complement, to enhance, or to otherwise affect a particular type of beer's temperature, appearance and aroma, as in the case of its head.

 Drinking vessels intended for beer are made from a variety of materials other than glass, including pottery, pewter, and wood.

+In many countries, beer glasses are served placed on a paperboard beer mat, usually printed with brand advertising, in commercial settings.

 International styles

 Pilsner glass

 A pilsner glass is used for many types of light beers, including pale lager or pilsner.
 Pilsner glasses are generally smaller than a pint glass, usually in 200 ml, 250 ml, 300 ml, 330 ml or 400 ml sizes.
 In Europe, 500 ml glasses are also common.
 They are tall, slender and tapered.
 The slender glass reveals the colour, and carbonation of the beer, and the broad top helps maintain a beer head.

 Weizen glasses are sometimes mistakenly called pilsner glasses because they are somewhat similar in appearance, but true pilsner glasses have an even taper without any amount of curvature.